Kevincj/DownloadFromSeedbox/README.md

 ## Usage
 - Enable web access of your file directory (See [Here](https://www.feralhosting.com/wiki/slots/www/dl-via-http))
 - Modify the code and fill in your credentials if you set password access.
-Leave it unchanged if you do not.
+Leave it unchanged if you do not
 - Click any non-directory file, enjoy the fast-speed downloading
--